openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The unique identifier of the submission.
    * - ``submitted_at``
      - datetime
-     - Timestamp for when the student submitted the essay.
+     - Timestamp for when the student submitted the response.
 This value is currently always the same as ``created_at``.

 openassessment.save_submission
 -------------------------------

-The server emits this event when a student saves a response essay.
+The server emits this event when a student saves a response.
 Students save responses before they submit them for assessment.

 **Event Source**: Server